 The effectiveness of adalimumab products has not been established in patients who have lost response to or were intolerant to TNF blockers.

-Plaque Psoriasis: CYLTEZO is indicated for the treatment of adult patients with moderate to severe chronic plaque psoriasis who are candidates for systemic therapy or phototherapy, and when other systemic therapies are medically less appropriate.
-CYLTEZO should only be administered to patients who will be closely monitored and have regular follow-up visits with a physician.
+Plaque Psoriasis: Adalimumab-adbm is indicated for the treatment of adult patients with moderate to severe chronic plaque psoriasis who are candidates for systemic therapy or phototherapy, and when other systemic therapies are medically less appropriate.
+Adalimumab-adbm should only be administered to patients who will be closely monitored and have regular follow-up visits with a physician.

-Hidradenitis Suppurativa: CYLTEZO is indicated for the treatment of moderate to severe hidradenitis suppurativa in patients 12 years of age and older.
+Hidradenitis Suppurativa: Adalimumab-adbm is indicated for the treatment of moderate to severe hidradenitis suppurativa in patients 12 years of age and older.

-Uveitis: CYLTEZO is indicated for the treatment of non-infectious intermediate, posterior, and panuveitis in adult and pediatric patients 2 years of age and older.
+Uveitis: Adalimumab-adbm is indicated for the treatment of non-infectious intermediate, posterior, and panuveitis in adult and pediatric patients 2 years of age and older.

-This important information also applies to Adalimumab-adbm injection for subcutaneous use.
+This important information also applies to CYLTEZO® (adalimumab-adbm) injection for subcutaneous use.

 WARNING: SERIOUS INFECTIONS and MALIGNANCY